header-banner-traceability.jpg

 To keep track of the product’s history, it’s most important to use some kind of product identification technique.
 This tracking data is often transferred to the bar code of a product.
 With food or livestock animals, the most common way is a tag attached to the material or a tag through the ear for animals.

 But, this identification process is being modernised with electronic identification.
-Chip or tags, either found in the animals’ ear or attached to the transport boxes of the processed product, can be read with a scanner carry the information now.
+Chip or tags, either found in the animals’ ear or attached to the transport boxes of the processed product, can be read with a scanner carrying the information now.
 The data is also stored in an online library or database.3,4

 Traceability Legislation